-Gulf Coast State College has designated the vice president of student affairs to serve as the student ombudsman.
+Gulf Coast State College has designated the Dean of Student Life to serve as the student ombudsman.
 The role of the ombudsman is to investigate student problems experienced at the College and to attempt to secure a satisfactory resolution.

 Student Right to Know